This story was originally published on March 29, 2019. It has been updated.

 Many grandmothers are in the room or just down the hall when their grandchild enters the world, waiting anxiously to meet the baby who will make their baby a parent.

-But 61-year-old Cecile Eledge wasn't just in the delivery room when her granddaughter Uma was born earlier this week.
+But 61-year-old Cecile Eledge wasn't just in the delivery room when her granddaughter Uma was born.
 As first reported by BuzzFeed News, she was the one giving birth to her.

 "It started off as really a joke.
 My mom, she loved being pregnant and she also really wants grandchildren—and has gone to great lengths to make that happen," Cecile's son, Uma's father Matthew Eledge explained in an interview with Motherly.